 Can Dogs Eat Mango?
 When it is or isn’t an Emergency

-Most dogs can eat mangoes without any issues.
-Mangoes can actually make a good healthy snack for dogs as they are packed with nutrients like vitamin C and vitamin B6.
+Yes, dogs can eat mangos as long as it’s in moderation.
+Mangos can make a good healthy snack for dogs as they are packed with nutrients like vitamin C and vitamin B6.
 There are, however, certain health risks that dog owners should be aware of before giving their dog a piece of mango.

-Mangoes are packed with a lot of natural sugar and that’s a big reason why dogs love them.
-It’s important to limit the amount of sugar your dog eats as large, frequent consumption of sugar can contribute to a variety of health problems down the road, including weight gain and teeth decay.
+Mangos are packed with a lot of natural sugar and that’s a big reason why dogs love them.
+It’s important to limit the amount of sugar your dog eats as large, frequent consumption of sugar can contribute to a variety of health problems down the road, including weight gain and tooth decay.

-It’s important to only feed your dog the mango flesh.
-Never let your dog eat the mango skin and the mango pit.
-These parts of the fruit can become a major safety hazard for dogs.
-The pit, for example, can cause obstructions in the dog’s gastrointestinal tract since it’s difficult to digest.
+You should avoid giving your dog a whole mango.
+Only feed your dog the pulp of the mango.
+Don’t let them chew and swallow the skin and the pit.
+These parts of the mango can become a major health hazard for dogs.
+The mango pit, for example, can cause obstructions in the dog’s gastrointestinal tract since it’s difficult to digest.
 In severe cases, surgery might be needed to extract the mango pit out from the dog’s digestive tract.

-The mango peel can also pose a similar issue and cause choking in pets, especially for puppies and smaller dogs.
-The skin of some mangoes may also contain a small amount of oil called urushiol.
-This is the same oil found in plants like poison ivy and poison oak.
-It’s a small amount but you never know if the amount of mango skin a dog consumes is enough to trigger some sort of reaction.
+The mango peel can also pose a similar issue and cause your dog to choke, especially if the dog was to swallow a whole mango peel.
+The skin of some mangos may also contain a small amount of oil called urushiol.
+This is the same oil found in plants like poison ivy.
+It’s a tiny amount but may be enough to trigger a bad reaction for some dogs.